SrIzan10/vinci/README.md

 # vinci v2

-Vinci v2 is a rewrite of my first JS project.
+Vinci v2 is a rewrite of my first JS project, a discord bot for [my favorite book series](https://maraturing.com) server.
 It aims to improve the code quality of the primary codebase, full of bugs and spaghetti code.

 It is written, as always, under the [sern](https://sern.dev) framework.